markyogore/jQuery.polyMask/README.md

 This plugin is developed by @markyogore.
 Any contributors are welcome

 ### Support or Contact
 Having trouble with PolyMask?
-Check out our [documentation](https://help.github.com/pages) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Check out my [Repo](https://github.com/markyogore/jQuery.polyMask) or send me a tweet [@MakYogore](https://twitter.com/MakYogore) and I’ll help you sort it out.